-When you’ve got trees that need servicing, then you want to hire someone with the right experience and skills to do the job.
+When you’ve got trees that need servicing, you want to hire someone with the right experience and skills to do the job.
 You not only want the pressing issue resolved immediately, but you don’t want to have to deal with the same problem again further down the road.
 You certainly don’t want a quick fix now to lead to a more serious problem later on.

-That’s why it’s important to know the different services offered, the names of professionals of various skill levels between people and which professional is right for the job at hand.
+That’s why it’s important to know the different services offered, the names of professionals of various skill levels between people, and which professional is right for the job at hand.

 In this blog post, we will cover the difference between Tree Loppers and Professional Arborists.